 Q: What is Amazon WorkSpaces?

-Amazon WorkSpaces is a managed, secure cloud desktop service.
+A: Amazon WorkSpaces is a managed, secure cloud desktop service.
 You can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.
-You can pay either monthly or hourly, just for the WorkSpaces you launch, which helps you save money when compared to traditional desktops and on-premises VDI solutions.
-Amazon WorkSpaces help you eliminate the complexity in managing inventory, OS versions and patches, and Virtual Desktop Infrastructure (VDI), which helps simplify your desktop delivery strategy.
+You can pay either monthly or hourly, just for the WorkSpaces you launch, which helps you save money when compared to traditional desktops and on-premises Virtual Desktop Infrastructure (VDI) solutions.
+Amazon WorkSpaces helps you eliminate the complexity in managing inventory, OS versions and patches, and VDI, which helps simplify your desktop delivery strategy.
 With Amazon WorkSpaces, your users get a fast, responsive desktop of their choice that they can access anywhere, anytime, from any supported device.

 Q: What is an Amazon WorkSpace?

 A: An Amazon WorkSpace is a cloud-based virtual desktop that can act as a replacement for a traditional desktop.
 A WorkSpace is available as a bundle of operating system, compute resources, storage space, and software applications that allow a user to perform day-to-day tasks just like using a traditional desktop.

 Q: How do I connect to my Amazon WorkSpace?